emjose/parallax-scroll/README.md

 - This project is for made for educational purposes only.

-- All Iron Man images and characters are copyright of <a href="https://www.marvel.com/">MARVEL</a>. © MARVEL
+- All Iron Man images and characters are copyright of <a href="https://www.marvel.com/">MARVEL</a>. © MARVEL.
+All Rights Reserved.

 #